HadiJahanshahi/nTreeClus/README.md

 #  'labels_RF': array([0, 0, 0, 1, 1])}
 ```

 As the output indicates, the number of optimal clusters `C_DT` and `C_RF` is 2 whether Decision Tree or Random Forest is used.
-Furthermore, the correct label for both methods is `[0, 0, 0, 1, 1]` indicating the first three are from cluster 0 and the last two items are from cluster 1.
+Furthermore, the correct label for both methods is `[0, 0, 0, 1, 1]` indicating the first three are from cluster 0, and the last two items are from cluster 1.
 The result is consistent with our pre-knowledge about the data.
-The parameter *n* or windows size is calculated and is 4 in this case.
+The parameter `n` or windows size is calculated and is 4 in this case.

 **Graphical Output**

-The graphical dendogram of the example clearly shows how the words are related and which ones have the closest similarity.
+The graphical dendrogram of the example shows how the words are related and which ones have the closest similarity.

 ``` {python}
 from scipy.cluster.hierarchy import dendrogram, linkage